For in-home/on-site computer repair service in and around Nashville

 Quick tip

 That fake "your pc is infected" warning has been going around again.
-BEFORE you get it, do the following:
+BEFORE you get it, do the following:- Download and run ATF-Cleaner (no installation required) to first clean out all the junk files sitting on your computer that will slow down the next programs listed.

 If it's too late and you already have this problem, get a friend to download Malwarebytes and put it on a flash drive for you, then install and run it on your computer in Safe Mode.
 Here's another good article on the same subject.
 And, finally, click here for a good explanation of "cookies."